Dirac3011/GolombRuler2/README.md

 ## Algorithm Explanation:
 1. SolverV2 - Updated Algorithm that only checks sets of form [1,2...α]
 2. SolverComplete - Algorithm that checks all sets of form [1,...α]
+3. SolverMultiThreaded- Algorithm that checks all sets of form [1,...α] using multi threading